-We live in the age of video, and law enforcement has not escaped this trap.
-In the wake of speculation surrounding police behavior during some notorious criminal arrests, many state and local law enforcement agents now wear videotaping devices on their body armor and use dash cams to record the events of their entire workday.
+We live in the age of video with security cameras on every corner, and law enforcement has not escaped this trap.
+In the wake of speculation surrounding police behavior during some notorious criminal arrests, many state and local law enforcement agents now wear videotaping devices on their body armor and use dash cams or body cams to record the events of their entire workday.
 Not only does it protect the officers, but it also shows the courts and prosecutors precisely what occurred.
-Law enforcement video can clear up a lot of questions regarding many incidents where both sides remember things differently.
+A cop cam review can clear up a lot of questions regarding many incidents where both sides remember things differently.

-How Long is Body-Worn Cameras (BWC) and Dash Cam Videos Kept?
+How Long are Body-Worn Cameras (BWC) and How Long Do Police Keep Dash Cam Videos?

 Another issue that complicates the issue is that video is costly to store.
 State laws typically govern how long video must be kept, and if there is no law stipulating, then it is up to the police to draft policy on video and its retention.
 Unfortunately, there is no clear standard.